sdroh1027/DiffusionVID/README.md

 By Si-Dong Roh (sdroh1027@naver.com) in Hanyang Univ.

-This project is an official implementation of "DiffusionVID: Denoising Object Boxes with Spatio-temporal Conditioning for Video Object Detection".
+This project is an official implementation of "DiffusionVID: Denoising Object Boxes with Spatio-temporal Conditioning for Video Object Detection", IEEE Access, 2023.

 ## Citing DiffusionVID